SAP-samples/btp-extension-s4-material-availability/exercises/GenAI/exercise2/README.md

   - Provide a hierarchical representation of Product Group, Product Type, and Material

 Now it's time to try your own queries and find out more about the data in our SAP S/4HANA test system!
 With the **Reset** button on the upper left you can always go back and start a new initial query and pull material or sales order data from the SAP S/4HANA backend system.

+## Optional "Do it yourself" supplement

+In a true productive scenario, you would leverage embeddings and other techniques to deliver the analysis to a business user with a single natural language query.
+We can simulate this in SAP Build Apps by combining the logic from the first two pages so that callouts to LLMs and to SAP business applications are handled consecutively, with only the final response visible to the user.

+If you find yourself at this point with time left in the session, "stretch your legs" by combining the logic from the first two pages into a third, to deliver a user experience closer to the ideal outcome.
+We do this by adapting the messages sent to GPT and utilizing **system**, **user**, and **assistant** roles.
+You can read the [reference documents](https://help.openai.com/en/articles/7042661-chatgpt-api-transition-guide) for details on how this works.

+The key steps for this are as follows:

+1. Implement calls to Chat Completions and SAP S/4HANA through the Global Canvas to promote reuse.
+1. Amend the starting system instructions and temperature to ensure functional queries are returned.
+This can be done by adding something like, "You discard any extra language or properties that do not exist in the sample queries provided."
+1. Utilize the **onSubmitEditing** event on the text input field to process the request when the **return/enter** button is tapped.
+This makes adding a submit button unecessary.
+1. Use the **INSERT_ITEM_AT**, **WITH_ITEM**, and **SET_ITEM_AT** functions to add, update, or move values in the conversation chain.
+1. Initialize a blank value for your chat history with every submission so that you can run additional prompts without refreshing your app.
+1. Update the system instructions iteratively to first return an OData query and then to return a summary focusing on anomalies.

+In case you are running out of time or just want to see the end result, a [final application](../../../Tech%20Connect%20Final.zip.gpg) archive has been shared so you can import and try it out.

+Congratulations!
+You have completed all of the exercises for this session.